AdobeDocs/commerce-operations.en/help/_includes/snippets.md

 >[!IMPORTANT]
 >
->Beta releases may contain defects and are provided "AS IS" without warranty of any kind.
-Adobe will have no obligation to maintain, correct, update, change, modify or otherwise support (via Adobe Support Services or otherwise) the beta releases.
-Customers are advised to use caution and not to rely in any way on the correct functioning or performance of the beta releases and/or any accompanying documentation or materials.
+>Beta releases can contain defects and are provided "AS IS" without warranty of any kind.
+Adobe has no obligation to maintain, correct, update, change, modify or otherwise support (from Adobe Support Services or any other service) the beta releases.
+Customers should use caution and not rely in any way on the correct functioning or performance of beta releases and/or any accompanying documentation or materials.
 Accordingly, any use of the beta releases is entirely at the customer's own risk.

 ## CVE notice {#cve-notice}